aiming-taxonomy/glossary/readme.md

 ## Accuracy

 Moving from point A to point B precisely.
-Numerically describes the amount of error when eliminating targets.
+Numerically describes the amount of error when eliminating targets(hits/shots fired).

 ## Aim